phkiener/Keypad/README.md

-# Keypad - Lightweight app for Elgato StreamDeck (and others)
+# Keypad - Lightweight app for Elgato StreamDeck (and other Elgato input devices)

 The app will look for its configuration in the following locations, in order: